Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Emerging Needs

 \subsection{Need 1: Identifying possible corner cases and unexpected driving scenarios}

-As shown in Figure \ref{Fig:need}, 35\% and 28\% of survey participants considered this need very important and important, respectively.
-While modern driving systems are tested with a variety of driving scenarios and thousands of miles of on-road testing, new corner cases are still often found during on-road testing.
+As shown in Figure \ref{Fig:need}, 35\% and 28\% of survey participants rated this need \textit{very important} and \textit{important} respectively.
+While modern driving systems are tested with diverse driving scenarios and extensive on-road testing, new corner cases are still often found during on-road testing.
 As P9 said, \textit{``During on-road testing on California highways, we found it difficult to distinguish lane lines under the sunset.
-This was a problem we did not expect when we perform scenario-based testing.''}

-The current industrial practice to discover more corner cases is to perform longer on-road testing.
-However, this method is time-consuming and costly.
-Apart from large automotive companies such as Waymo and Cruise, which own fleets that collect driving data using dozens of vehicles at the same time, small companies lack funds to build such a huge fleet and collect long-distance driving data.
-Therefore, identifying corner cases more efficiently is an urgent need for the industry.
+This was a problem we did not expect when we perform scenario-based testing.''} Based on our conversation with ADS practitioners, the current industry practice to discover more corner cases seems to be simply performing more and longer on-road testing.
+However, unlike large automotive companies, small companies often lack resources (e.g., vehicle fleets) and on-road testing certificates to perform large-scale on-road testing.
+Therefore, identifying corner cases efficiently is an urgent need for ADS practitioners.